 Respost customers’ content even if it doesn’t showcase your products.
 Find the right context.
 Opinions related to your values, articles, or poems – anything that fits your brand message.

 9. Nominate brand ambassadors.

 Make it an honour.
 Make it worth it to become an ambassador.

 Instagram influencers are less and less trustworthy.
-Your actual customers are the best ambassadors you can have.
+Your real customers are the best ambassadors you can have.

-Your actual customers are the best ambassadors you can have.
+Your real customers are the best ambassadors you can have.

 Engage them on social media.
 Offer something extra for the customers with an ambassador title.
 Free same-day delivery?
 You know the drill.

 Imagine you mention a brand on social media, and the CEO replies.
 Or a marketing manager.
 Or anyone from the company, using their actual account, not the brand one.Could your customers feel any more nurtured?
 Give them that special treatment.

 Show customers that there are humans behind your brand.

 It depends on your business’s size and capabilities, but it’s worth considering.